New mom in hospital with newborn and big sister

 Your baby’s arrival doesn’t mean the new words stop.
 In the hours and days after birth, you may hear terms like Apgar score, jaundice, or NICU.
 Knowing what these mean helps you feel calm, prepared, and able to participate in your baby’s care.

-If you’re still pregnant, you may want to first read Pregnancy Medical Terms Every Parent Should Know and Labor and Delivery Terminology Every Parent Should Know.
+Still pregnant?
+Start with Pregnancy Medical Terms Every Parent Should Know and Labor & Delivery Terminology Every Parent Should Know.

 Common Newborn Terms